J. G. BALLARD - SHORT STORIES

 THE KILLING GROUND: New Worlds, #188, March 1969

-New Worlds' distribution difficulties had by now eased somewhat, so this issue, and those dating from 1970, are not quite as difficult to find as some of the other large format issues.
+New Worlds' distribution difficulties had now eased somewhat, so this issue and those dating from 1970 are not quite as difficult to find as some of the other large format issues.

 TOLERANCES OF THE HUMAN FACE: Encounter, September 1969